-This 5 ingredient harissa shrimp may look deceptively difficult to make, but it is in fact a super easy 30 minute meal you’re going to fall in love with for this week’s Five Ingredient Friday recipe.
+This 5 ingredient harissa shrimp and grits may look deceptively difficult to make, but it is in fact a super easy 30 minute meal you’re going to fall in love with for this week’s Five Ingredient Friday recipe.

 As you may remember from this harissa and citrus baked salmon that I shared a while back, I discovered harissa last year.
 Harissa is a Moroccan cuisine: it’s a delicious pepper sauce that blends together ingredients and spices and is a super versatile sauce.
 Since discovering it, I’ve used it on seafood (obviously I used it on salmon, and now on shrimp) and other meats (I’ve used it as a sauce for chicken) and I’ve also used it as a spread on sandwiches.